Nine Steps to Calm Your Dog in Thunder

 1. Predict the problem

-When you compare your dog’s fear of thunder with other noises that may worry it, thunder is different.
-Thunder is reasonably predictable if you listen to weather forecasts, the radio or look at weather or radar websites.
+When you compare your dog’s fear of thunder with other noises that may worry it (such as fireworks), thunder is different.

-- Weather forecasters over-predict thunderstorms (which is better than under-prediction)
+• Weather forecasters over-predict thunderstorms (which is better than under-prediction)

-The major problem with thunderstorms is that:-
+The major problem with thunderstorms is that they stimulate all four of a dog’s senses:-

-Your dog hears the thunder booms and lightning cracks
+• Your dog hears the thunder booms and lightning cracks

-Your dog will see the ominous darnkess before the storm
+• Your dog will see the ominous darnkess before the storm

-Your dog will feel the storm if he or she is left outside during a storm
+• Your dog will feel the storm if he or she is left outside during a storm

-And your dog will smell the approach of the storm which is why your dog is so able to predict the storm before you can.
+• And your dog will smell the approach of the storm which is why your dog is so able to predict the storm before you can.

 2. Be home with your dog

-The worst problem is when your dog experiences a thunder fear when you are away from him or her.Your dog will be much more fearful if left alone during a thunderstorm.
-So, if you have predicted that a storm will occur, be home with your dog at that time if at all possible of have someone care for your dog.
+So, if you have predicted that a storm will occur, be home with your dog at that time if at all possible or have someone care for your dog.

 3. Remove your dog from your garden

-Dogs left outside during a thunderstorm are much more seriously affected than dogs which are inside.
 Dogs left outside will attempt to escape form your yard or to ‘inscape’ into your home.
 While the damage to your fences and your home can be extreme and costly it’s the damage your dog could do to itself that is dangerous – or deadly.

 The best location for your dog is the most sound-proof area of your home.